 Which gins would you always have on your gin shelf?

 We recently discovered the gin of Mathieu Sabbagh - a crazy French guy focused on the Burgundy region!
 Even though we are not from the same French terroir, we love the fact that, a bit like Mistral Gin, he is pushing his region and is focused on offering a great experience to gin lovers.
 He is traveling around Burgundy visiting vignerons (i.e. winemakers), selecting grapes and blending together the distillates of very classic wine varietals such as Pinot Noir or Chardonnay from prestigious appellation but cut at a very specific taste profile.
 We discovered them last year at Hospices de Beaune and it has been a great moment.

 What's next for Mistral Gin - any exciting plans?

 As you know a lot of new gin arrives on the market every day and it is hard to offer new and innovative propositions.
 We are working on couple of new projects currently like a premix drink for Mistral Gin.
-We are also focusing on a new gin brand which should be released for spring / summer 2021 and highlighting another face of the south of France, stay tuned.
+We are also focusing on a new gin brand which should be released for 2022 and highlighting another face of the south of France, stay tuned.

 You Might Also Like...